sdc/moodle-local_leapwebservices/readme.md

 ### `get_courses_by_idnumber`

-* Pass: a course's idnumber (not to be confused with a course's id)
+* Pass: a course's idnumber (not to be confused with a course's id).
 * Returns: a list of courses the user is enrolled on (including but not limited to):
     * id - the course id
     * shortname - the course's short name